 - You do not have a place of business in Canada;

-- You direct your MSB services at persons or entities in Canada
+- Your services are directed at persons or entities located in Canada;

 Overview of requirements to obtain MSB license in Canada